-These “seeds” are packed in fiber and protein, low in calories, and a great source of an array of vitamins and minerals, particularly the best legumes to eat.
-They’re low in calories and a staple in vegetarian diets and vegan diets, assuming they’re prepared the right way and tolerated well.
+These “seeds” (yes, they’re seeds!) are packed with fiber and protein, low in calories, and a great source of an array of vitamins and minerals.
+This is why the best legumes to eat should be a staple in vegetarian diets and vegan diets, assuming they’re prepared the right way and tolerated well.

 What Are Legumes?

 What are some examples of legumes?
-Though there are thousands of different types in existence, some of the most common varieties you’ll find in grocery stores include:
+Though there are thousands of different types in existence (up to 20,000 different species exist!), some are much more commonly found in grocery stores.

 - Kidney beans